Top 10 Things To Do In The Cook Islands

 2. Experience The Magic Of Island Night

 It’s a well-known fact that all Cook Islanders can sing, dance, and play with fire.
-All three skills are combined with a delicious buffet dinner in the legendary island nights.
+All three skills are combined with a delicious buffet dinner on the legendary island nights.
 Proudly showcasing their exotic Cook Island Maori culture, do not miss the opportunity to attend an island night show.
 In Aitutaki, the Tamanu Beach Resort throws the best show on the island, while in Rarotonga, the Te Vara Nui Village puts on a show that would definitely play to a sold-out crowd in Las Vegas.

 Island Night in Aitutaki Tamanu Beach Polynesian fire show 3